 Flat-rate pricing is slightly more transparent than tiered.
 It bundles all fees together but doesn’t use the dubious tiered system.
 Instead, each transaction is assigned the same percentage rate, or percentage plus a flat fee, no matter what the wholesale costs (interchange and network fees) were.
 These flat rates seem simple and low, but they’re not.
 For most transactions, the wholesale fees are a small percentage of the flat rate, leaving the processor with a large portion of each fee.
 The breakdown is never given to customers on monthly statements.

 Find out how much you’re spending!
 Use our calculator below.

 Finally, any brick and mortar merchants will need credit card hardware (eCommerce stores will only need an online payment gateway).
 This hardware will need to integrate with both your POS system and credit card processor.

 It’s important that all businesses now accept modern forms of payment, including EMV and contactless options.
 This has a two-fold benefit, protecting your business against fraudulent transactions and offering your shoppers more choice in how they pay.

 For more information on hardware options, give us a call.
-KORONA integrates with all modern payment hardware, again leaving businesses with choice.
+KORONA POS integrates with all modern payment hardware, again leaving businesses with a choice.
 Set up your free cost comparison consultation today!
 We’re here to help businesses succeed and save you money.
 And since we’re not a processor, our only goal is finding each business a reliable and fair processing solution.